 Labour rights

 Georgia continues making progress in terms of promoting labour rights, in compliance with international standards.
 A number of Decrees were issued by the relevant Ministries to ensure labour rights and occupational safety and strengthen inspection in hazardous and harmful working places, without the employer’s consent.
+On February 19, 2019 Parliament of Georgia adopted the new Organic Law on “Occupational Safety”.
+According to changes, from September 2019 the new law will cover all sectors of economic activities.
+Also Labour Inspectorate upgraded with power to conduct inspection visit during any time of the day, without court order, without prior notice to the company and without the employer’s consent.

 The Government of Georgia has further manifested its commitment by adopting the Law on Occupational Safety that authorizes unannounced inspections by labour officials.

 Ill-treatment